meilisearch/specifications/text/0034-telemetry-policies.md

 ### I. Summary

-This specification describes an exhaustive list of anonymous metrics collected by the MeiliSearch binary as well as all the tools we use.
+This specification describes an exhaustive list of anonymous metrics collected by the MeiliSearch binary.
+It also described the tools we use regarding this collect.
 The specification must evolve as soon as a collection is added or removed.
-It also describes the behavior of the engine towards this data collection, the identification of a machine and the set of tools provided to the user to disable this data collection and demand a right to be forgotten about the collected data.
+It also describes the behavior of the engine with respect to this data collection, the identification of a machine, and the information provided to the user to disable this data collection and send us a request to delete the collected data.

 ### II.
 Motivation

 At MeiliSearch our vision is to provide an easy to use search solution that meets the most important needs of our users.
 At all times, we strive to better understand our users and meet their expectations in the best possible way.

 Although we can gather needs and understand our users through several channels such as Github, Slack, surveys, interviews or roadmap votes, we realize that this is not enough to have a complete view of MeiliSearch usage and features adoption.
 By cross-referencing our product discovery phases with aggregated quantitative data, we want to make the product much better than what it is today.
-Our decision making will be able to take a step further and allow us to make a product that users love.
+Our decision-making will be taken a step further to make a product that users love.

 ### III.
 Explanation